microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 * Turn off firewall.

-* Configure the Computer IP and Computer Name values as section [Network Setup](#_Setup).
+* Configure the Computer IP and Computer Name values as section [Network Setup](#_Toc426622597).

 * Type cd _C:\MicrosoftProtocolTests\ MS-AZOD\OD-Endpoint\_ &#60; version &#35;  &#62; _\Scripts,_ and press **Enter**.

+* Type _.\Install-FSRM.ps1_, and press **Enter**.

+* Type _.\domainjoin.ps1_, and press **Enter**.
+When it is completed, restart the computer to confirm the success of joining domain.

 * Type _.\Config-AP02.ps1,_ and press **Enter**.

-* The script will join the application server in to trust realm, create share folder and apply central access policy to the share folder.
+* These scripts will join the application server into trust realm, create share folder and apply central access policy to the share folder.

-### <a name="_Toc426622612"/>Configure the Client Computer
+### <a name="_Toc426622612"/>Configure the Client Computer/Driver Computer

 This section provides a general list of steps that you can use to configure the driver computer in a Windows-based test environment.
 For specific information about how to complete these steps, see the administration guide for your operating system.

-To configure the client computer
+To configure the Client Computer/Driver Computer

-* Log on to the client computer as local Administrator.
+* Log on to the Client Computer/Driver Computer as local Administrator.

 * Turn off firewall.

-* Configure the Computer IP and Computer Name values as section [Network Setup](#_Setup).
+* Configure the Computer IP and Computer Name values as section [Network Setup](#_Toc426622597).

 * Type _cd C:\MicrosoftProtocolTests\ MS-AZOD\OD-Endpoint\_ &#60; version &#35;  &#62; _\Scripts,_ and press **Enter**.

+* Type _.\domainjoin.ps1_, and press **Enter**.
+When it is completed, restart the computer to confirm the success of joining domain.

 * Type _.\Config-client01.ps1_, and press **Enter**.

-* The script will create logging folders and join the client computer into local realm.
+* These scripts will create logging folders and join the Client Computer/Driver Computer into local realm.

 ## <a name="_Toc426622613"/>Configuring the Test Suite